sugarsack/sugar/docs/hacking.md

 - Lint checkers aren't failing (all of them).
 Refer to "Running Linter/Code Checks" section.
 - No existing tests are broken
 - Your tests are written. :-)

+### Pytest

+You can also have a bit more convenient PyTest "wrapper".
+Just add an alias to your shell:

+    alias py-test="pytest --disable-warnings --tb=native --color=yes -svv"

+Now you can use `py-test` instead of `pytest` but the output will be more verbose and cleaner.
+This might be nicer for you while developing.